JamesIves/github-pages-deploy-action/README.md

 ### Additional Build Files 📁

-This action maintains the full git history of the deployment branch.
-Therefore if you're using a custom domain and require a `CNAME` file, or if you require the use of a `.nojekyll` file, you can safely commit these files directly into deployment branch without them being overridden after each deployment.
+If you're using a custom domain and require a `CNAME` file, or if you require the use of a `.nojekyll` file, you can safely commit these files directly into deployment branch without them being overridden after each deployment.

 ---